iherbak/MKS-DLC32-FIRMWARE/README.md

 ## Changes
 - No [ESP800] use /firmware endpoint instead for a nice parsable json instead
-- Websocket mesages now Starts like "<State:" so better for parsing
+- Websocket messages now start like "<State:" so better for parsing